VMI-ETH/newsletter/contents/Oct-2023/body.md

 **October 14, ~10:00**

 Join us for an easy hike on Saturday, October 14, jointly organised by D-MATH and D-INFK!
-The hike is a great opportunity to mingle and enjoy the outdoors while the weather still permits.
-The location will be near Zürich and we will visit a restaurant or café.
+The hike is a great opportunity to enjoy the outdoors while the weather still permits.
+The location will be near Zürich and we'll also stop by a restaurant or café.

 The hike itself should take no more than 4 hours, with an elevation of less than 800m.
 More details will be released soon.